-Product marketing is the process of introducing a product to consumers.
+Product marketing is the process of introducing or driving awareness of a product to consumers.
 This includes determining the positioning and messaging of the product, launching the product to your audience, and confirming that marketers and customers continue to understand the value of the product to result in demand and sales of the product.

 Product marketing is important because it creates the foundation to position and promote products.
 A successful product marketing strategy continues even after a product’s launch to ensure that people stay aware of the product and how to use it.

 Product marketers have multiple responsibilities, from the very early stages of research and development to the postlaunch work that comes with analyzing the results of a strategy and launch.
 This also involves working with other teams across their organization.

 Product research includes collaborating with product managers to gather pertinent information so that product marketers will be able to communicate how this product will meet the needs of customers.
 This could include conducting surveys or interviews, working with focus groups, or testing the product.

 Customer research is crucial to determine the positioning and messaging that will set your product apart in a busy market.
 The most relevant research will clearly define the wants and needs of your customers, explain how your product solves those challenges, and articulate how your product is different from competitors’ products.
 During this process, the product team, marketing team, and sales team should all be aligned to communicate a singular, consistent message to the customer and build long-term trust with your brand.